survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 npm i purifycss-webpack-plugin --save-dev
 ```

-We need one more bit, PurifyCSS configuration.
+We need one more bit: PurifyCSS configuration.
 Expand parts like this:

 **webpack.parts.js**